basharast/NScummUWP/README.md

 # Important

-WIP project for testing usage, original ScummVM is working better
+- WIP project for testing usage, original ScummVM is working better

+- The extended database added in hope to extend the engines list, even if the new game detected it might not work

 # Features

+- Extended games database (Future usage)

+- Add your custom database (As ScummVM.dat)

+- Fix some wrong md5 results

+- Async loader to avoid UI block

 - Export/Import Saves

 - Shortcuts for touch screens

 - Layouts improvement

 - Bugs fixes

+#Limitations

+- You cannot go back to the games list (for now)

+- Actions like clear games list requires app restart

+- Cannot delete specific game (for now)

 # Known Issue